MaxLeap/Docs/en/iOS/GettingStarted/HelpCenter_ExistingProject.md

 	libsqlite3.dylib</br>
 	libz.dylib</br>

-# Connect Your App to Leap Cloud Server
+# Connect Leap Cloud App

 Open up your `AppDelegate.m` file and add the following import to the top of the file: